openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 For problem types that provide both the question and a set of possible answers (checkboxes, dropdown, and multiple choice), submission data helps you assess how difficult it is for students to identify and submit the correct answer.
-With the submissions chart, you can visually contrast the number of students who select incorrect answers with the number who answer correctly.
+The submissions chart provides a visual contrast of the number of students who select incorrect answers with the number who answer correctly.

 If the proportion of students who answer the problem incorrectly surprises